rxstack/rxstack/packages/express-server/README.md

 > You need to register the listener in the application providers

-You get get any of the registered services from `injector`.
+You can get any of the registered services from `injector`.